cdkini/Okra/README.md

 ## Credits
 This project would not have have been possible without the following resources:
 - [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom and the Lox language discussed therein
-- [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) by Gerald Jay Sussman and Hal Abelson and the rest of the team behind [MIT 6.001](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/)
+- [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) by Gerald Jay Sussman and Hal Abelson
 - Alex Gaynor's [PyCon 2013 talk](https://www.youtube.com/watch?v=LCslqgM48D4) on writing interpreters
 - [Composing Programs](https://composingprograms.com/) by John DeNero